Model collapse: Disagreement over real-world impact

 Model collapse in generative models is reduced when data accumulates.

 Some researchers and commentators on model collapse warn that the phenomenon could fundamentally threaten future generative AI development: As AI-generated data is shared on the Internet, it will inevitably end up in future training datasets, which are often crawled from the Internet.
-If training on "slop" (large quantities of unlabeled synthetic data) inevitably leads to model collapse, this could therefore pose a difficult problem.
+If training on AI slop (large quantities of unlabeled synthetic data) inevitably leads to model collapse, this could therefore pose a difficult problem.

-However, recently, other researchers have disagreed with this argument, showing that if synthetic data accumulates alongside human-generated data, model collapse is avoided.
+Other researchers have disagreed with this argument, showing that if synthetic data accumulates alongside human-generated data, model collapse is avoided.
 The researchers argue that data accumulating over time is a more realistic description of reality than deleting all existing data every year, and that the real-world impact of model collapse may not be as catastrophic as feared.

 An alternative branch of the literature investigates the use of machine learning detectors and watermarking to identify model generated data and filter it out.